3-strand-code/3sc-blog/content/neuron part 1.md

 ### Bonus: Python tests

 In Python a tests are many functions run one after the other checking a suite of software for errors.
-These functions have simple assertions in them gauranteeing the behavior of a piece of code.
+These functions have simple assertions in them guaranteeing the behavior of a piece of code.
 If the assertion fails, the test fails.

 The assertion is a condition that evaluates to a boolean, like "assert that when I add 1 + 1 I get the result 2."